Solingen: Population

 Solingen's population doubled between the years 1880 and 1890 due to the incorporation of the town of Dorp into Solingen in 1889, at which time the population reached 36,000.
 The population again received a large boost on 1 August 1929 through the incorporation of Ohligs, Wald, Höhscheid, and Gräfrath into the city limits.
 This brought the population above the 100,000 mark, which gave Solingen the distinction of being a "large city" (Großstadt).
-The number of inhabitants peaked in 1971 with 177,899 residents, and the 2006 population figure was 163,263.
+The number of inhabitants peaked in 1970 with 179,371 residents.

 The following chart shows the population figures within Solingen's city limits at the respective points in time.
 The figures are derived from census estimates or numbers provided by statistical offices or city agencies, with the exception of figures preceding 1843, which were gathered using inconsistent recording techniques.